-Dr. Kimmel of Keystone Surgery Center offers the latest medical advancements and provides personalized care for breast augmentation at both Pottsville and Hazleton locations.
+Dr. Robert Kimmel of Keystone Surgery Center offers the latest medical advancements and provides personalized care for breast augmentation at both Pottsville and Hazleton locations.

 For many women, breasts and body image are intricately linked.
 If you’ve been dissatisfied with your breasts, you have a constant reminder every morning when you get out of the shower or when you’re looking for a new swimsuit or workout clothes.
 Maybe you feel your breasts aren’t in proportion with the rest of your figure.
 Maybe you have some degree of asymmetry.
 Maybe you’d just like to have a shapelier figure.